jokergoo/circlize/README.md

 - `circos.text`
 - `circos.link`, This maybe the unique feature for circos layout to represent relationships between elements.

+For drawing points, lines and text through the whole track (among several sectors), the following functions are available:
+- `circos.trackPoints
+- `circos.trackLines
+- `circos.trackText

+Also, the function drawing histograms in the whole track is available:
+- `circos.trackHist`

+Functions to arrange the circos layout
+- `circos.trackPlotRegion`
+- `circos.updateRegion`
+- `circos.par`

 Theoretically, you are able to draw most kinds of circos figures by the above functions.

 For how to create or arrange the circos layout, see `example/galary.R`